Real-Serious-Games/Factory/README.md

 	IMyType myFactoryCreatedObject = factory.CreateInterface<IMyType>(1, 2, "3");

-This assumes that MyType has a public constructor with appropriate parameters, like:
+This assumes that MyType has a public constructor with appropriate parameters, such as:

 	public MyType(int a1, int a2, string a3)
 	{